Wramberg/TerminalView/README.md

 `ctrl` + `shift` + `w` | close | Close the terminal view
 `ctrl` + `shift` + `q` | close | Close the terminal view

+## Settings
+The settings are available in the menu: *Preferences->Package Settings->TerminalView*.
+Simply copy the settings wou want to change into your user settings which are also available in the menu.
+The only thing that is currently configurable is color support.
+This is disabled by default until further testing has been done.

 ## Color scheme
 The color scheme can be tweaked by copying the default color scheme into the user color scheme file.
 Both of these files are availble in the menu: *Preferences->Package Settings->TerminalView*.